p2b2/p2b2-backend/dataextractor/connectors/mongodb/README.md

 Follow the installation instructions from [mongodb](https://docs.mongodb.com/manual/administration/install-community/).

+Start the mongodb by executing `sudo service mongod start`

 Then, enter the mongodb shell by typing `mongo` in your command line.

 Create a database for the project: